dnduta/mytodolist/README.md

 ## License

-This project is licensed under the MIT License - Feel free to do what you want with it!
+This project is licensed under the MIT License - Feel free to do what you want with it A

+Add heroku.
+A
+B
+B
+B
+B
+B
+D
+D
+!